 The maximum amount awarded to an individual project per year is US$25,000.
 Since 1979, REI has funded more than 800 projects worth cumulatively over US$11 million.

 REI funding supports refugees, IDPs (internally displaced persons) and returnees (refugees returning home) – people who are some of the world’s most vulnerable.

-Currently war and armed conflict uproots an average of 32,000 people every day worldwide, decimating their lives and entire communities.
-Globally the number of forcibly displaced people is estimated at 65.5 million, but is likely to be higher.
-This constitutes nearly one percent of the global population or about 50 percent of the population of Japan.
+Currently war and armed conflict uproots an average of 30,000 people every day worldwide, decimating their lives and entire communities.
+Globally the number of forcibly displaced people is estimated at 79.5 million, but is likely to be higher.
+This constitutes one percent of the global population or more than 50 percent of the population of Japan.

 Refugees are people just like you and me.
 They come from all walks of life.
 They are doctors, IT graduates, teachers, artists, farmers, business people, academics, students, children and many others.
 They want what we want: sustenance, shelter, medical care, education for their children and themselves, and most of all, a normal life with dignity and a clearer future.
 REI exists to provide opportunities for refugees to reach these aims, which most of us often take for granted.

 REI operates according to a strict code of accountability and transparency, so that you can see for yourself exactly where, when and how your donation is making a difference.
 We assess all funding applications against strict criteria.
 Recipients of funds must provide references, audited accounts and written reports.
 REI will undertake field visits to assess a situation at first hand.